d-j-l/ChatRoom/README.md

 ### modules

-express
+express,
 web application framework for Node.js.

-cors
+cors,
 cross-origin resource sharing, providing relaxed security applied to an API (application programming interface, a connection between computers).

-http
+http,
 allows Node.js to transfer data over the Hypertext Transfer Protocol (HTTP).

-socket.io
+socket.io,
 allows realtime, bi-directional communication between web clients and servers.

-body-parser
+body-parser,
 responsible for parsing incoming request bodies in a middleware before it is handled.

 ### functions

-login, /api/login
+login, /api/login,
 provides user authentication.

-get all users, /api/users
+get all users, /api/users,
 returns all users.

-get group’s users, /api/groupUsers returns users of a group.
+get group’s users, /api/groupUsers, returns users of a group.

-get channel’s users, /api/channelUsers returns users of a channel.
+get channel’s users, /api/channelUsers, returns users of a channel.

-get all groups, /api/groups
+get all groups, /api/groups,
 returns all groups.

-get all groups that provided user belongs to, /api/groupsForUser returns groups a user belongs to.
+get all groups that provided user belongs to, /api/groupsForUser, returns groups a user belongs to.

 get all channels, /api/channels returns all channels.

-get all channels the user belongs to for the specified group, /api/channelsForUser returns channels a user belongs inside the group.
+get all channels the user belongs to for the specified group, /api/channelsForUser, returns channels a user belongs inside the group.

-create new user, /api/createUser adds a user to the users array.
+create new user, /api/createUser, adds a user to the users array.

-create new group, /api/createGroup adds a group to the groups array.
+create new group, /api/createGroup, adds a group to the groups array.

-create new channel, /api/createChannel adds a channel to the channels array.
+create new channel, /api/createChannel, adds a channel to the channels array.

-delete user, /api/deleteUser
+delete user, /api/deleteUser,
 removes user from users array.

-delete group, /api/deleteGroup
+delete group, /api/deleteGroup,
 removes group from groups array.

-delete channel, /api/deleteChannel
+delete channel, /api/deleteChannel,
 removes channel from channels array.

-add user to group, /api/deleteGroupUser adds a user to the users array inside the groups array.
+add user to group, /api/deleteGroupUser, adds a user to the users array inside the groups array.

-remove user from group, /api/removeGroupUser removes a user from the users array inside the groups array.
+remove user from group, /api/removeGroupUser, removes a user from the users array inside the groups array.

-add user to channel, /api/addChannelUser adds a user to the users array inside the channels array.
+add user to channel, /api/addChannelUser, adds a user to the users array inside the channels array.

-remove user from channel, /api/removeChannelUser removes a user from the users array inside the channels array.
+remove user from channel, /api/removeChannelUser, removes a user from the users array inside the channels array.

-edit role, /api/changeRole
+edit role, /api/changeRole,
 changes the role of a user of the users array.

-get messages, /api/messages
+get messages, /api/messages,
 returns messages of a channel.

-send messages, /api/sendMessage
+send messages, /api/sendMessage,
 sends messages to a channel.

 ### files

-server.js
+server.js,
 main server file containing all the necessary modules (body-parser, cors, express, socket.io), applying modules, defining ports, socket setup, data structures (users, groups, channels), global variables and functions.

-_listen.js
+_listen.js,
 setup to listen to requests on port.

-_socket.js
+_socket.js,
 setup to handle requests, respond to message events and emit data to connected clients.

-package.json
+package.json,
 lists the dependencies of the server.

 ### global variables

-newUid
+newUid,
 new user id, used when calling the create new user function.

-newGid
+newGid,
 new group id, used when calling the create new group function.

-newCid
+newCid,
 new channel id, used when calling the create new channel function.

-PORT
+PORT,
 defining the port used for the server.

 ### routes